Leaders of Liberalization or Partners of Protectionism?

 My research demonstrates that the initial liberalization of a country’s economy produces unintended consequences for its politics by creating complex cleavages among firms in both the home and target countries of foreign investment.
 These cleavages shape multinational firms’ political strategies, which in turn affect not only Japanese politics but also the broader political economy through the emergence of global standards and the negotiation of bilateral and multilateral trade agreements.

-This research has been generously supported by the Japan Foundation, the Boren Fellowship, the University of Tokyo, Waseda University, the UC Berkeley Center for Japanese Studies, and the UC Berkeley Department of Political Science.
+This research has been generously supported by Harvard University, the Japan Foundation, the Boren Fellowship, the University of Tokyo, Waseda University, the UC Berkeley Center for Japanese Studies, and the UC Berkeley Department of Political Science.